peternewman/companion-module-lilliput-monitor-draft/companion/HELP.md

-## Samsung Display MD series
+## Lilliput Monitor

 **Available commands in this module**

-- Power on
-- Power off
+- Input select